The success of GGF’s programs relies on a diverse community of coaches, mentors, donors, and others who are

-and network with peers with shared values.
-This community strengthens the social entrepreneurship ecosystem
+network with peers with shared values.

 Larry Warren was interim President and CEO of Trinity Health Corporation.
 With more than 30 years of hospital and human resource management experience, he has previously served as CEO at Howard University Hospital and the University of Michigan Hospital.
-Mr. Warren earned a bachelor’s degree in business administration and a master’s degree in education administration from Eastern Michigan University.
+Larry earned a bachelor’s degree in business administration and a master’s degree in education administration from Eastern Michigan University.

-Knox Singleton is CEO of Inova Health System, one of the nation’s most integrated and most wired healthcare delivery systems and one of the largest in the metropolitan Washington region.
+Knox Singleton is CEO of Inova Health System, one of the nation’s most integrated and wired healthcare delivery systems nationally and one of the largest in the metropolitan Washington region.
 He was named Citizen of the Year by The Washington Post in 1990 and was inducted into the Washington Business Hall of Fame in November 2009.
-Mr. Singleton serves as President of the Community Coalition for Haiti and is a Ruling Elder at Vienna Presbyterian Church.
+Knox serves as President of the Community Coalition for Haiti and is a Ruling Elder at Vienna Presbyterian Church.
 Mr. Singleton has four children and lives in McLean, Virginia.

 Ted is a distinguished sports team owner, venture capitalist, filmmaker, author, and philanthropist.
 Presently, he is the founder, Chairman, CEO and majority owner of Monumental Sports & Entertainment.
-The company owns and operates the Washington Capitals (NHL), Washington Wizards (NBA), Washington Mystics (WNBA), and Verizon Center located in downtown Washington, DC.
+The company owns and operates the Washington Capitals (NHL), Washington Wizards (NBA), Washington Mystics (WNBA), and Verizon Center, located in downtown Washington, D.C..
 Ted enjoyed a 14-year career at America Online (AOL) where he served as President of AOL’s Service Company, AOL Studios, and AOL Web Properties.